-(Strong Towns has a great interview with Cary Westerbeck of Bo-POP – check it out and you’ll be inspired to join a people-oriented places group!)
+Cary Westerbeck of Bo-POP was interviewed by Strong Towns – take a moment and check out the episode and you’ll be inspired to join a people-oriented places group like Del-POP!

 Since then, we have held monthly meetings, rallied support for numerous housing proposals, and celebrated the passage of two significant milestones:

 - approval of the City of Delta’s Housing Action Plan, and

 - approval of the Ladner Village Revitalization Plan

 We are continuing to plan for the year to come and looking forward to opportunities to share our message and vision with a growing network of community members!